 Alan Hinchliffe followed his father Sydney into SMVC in 1957.
 He had various official roles over the years, latterly as Chairman until retiring and moving from local area in 1989/90.

 He was also a Vice-President from 1970 until he passed away in 2001.
 Alan once recalled that one reason for the move to Uppermill in 1955 and change of choir name to Saddleworth MVC, was that in those days only one choir member had a car, and Uppermill was more centrally placed, with better public transport links, making it easier to get to rehearsals - hardly a consideration nowadays !

 Concerts are performed locally as well as further afield.
-The Choir presents its own concerts twice yearly at Saddleworth (Uppermill) Civic Hall featuring a variety of guest artists that have included leading soloists, folk groups and brass bands, some of whom were household names.
-Also, and possibly uniquely for a male voice choir, there is an annual performance of Handel's Messiah each December, also at the Civic Hall, with the men being joined by an augmented chorus of ladies, plus professional soloists and orchestra.
+The Choir presents its own concerts twice yearly at Saddleworth (Uppermill) Civic Hall featuring a variety of guest artists with leading soloists, folk groups and brass bands, including some 'household names'.
+Also, and possibly uniquely for a male voice choir, there is an annual performance of Handel's Messiah each December at the Civic Hall, with the men being joined by an augmented chorus of ladies, plus professional soloists and orchestra.